 13. synchronicities (meaningful coincidences) that couple the deceased with an unexpected physical event; and

 14. crisis apparitions or sense of presence of the loved one just before the survivor is notified of the death.

 Of these different categories, the two most common ones are the feeling of presence and visitation dreams.

 What are the "messages" and what do they mean?

 Whether they come once or repeatedly, there are various kinds of messages that EEs provide mourners.
-Some give advise ("Go ahead and live life."), others inspire ("You can get through this."), and still others reassure the mourner that (s)he is forgiven, not forgotten, still loved, etc. and that the deceased is okay (free from suffering, happy, etc.).
+Some give advice ("Go ahead and live life."), others inspire ("You can get through this."), and still others reassure the mourner that (s)he is forgiven, not forgotten, still loved, etc., and that the deceased is OK (free from suffering, happy, etc.).
 Most messages are supportive letting the mourner know that the loved one lives on and that (s)he knows how they are suffering.

 Not every mourner has an EE, and there is no way to explain why some do and some don't.
 Both believers in EEs and previous skeptics have received them while other believers and skeptics haven't.
 Who has an EE is just as much of the mystery of the phenomenon as is the EE itself.
 However, that doesn't mean a mourner who hasn't received an EE can't ask for one as long as (s)he realizes they may not receive one.